Dog Bite | Animal Behavior Expert Witness

 _______

-Dog behavior legal expert, Richard Polsky, Ph.D. resides in Los Angeles and provides animal behavior expert witness consulting services to attorneys in USA and Canada.
+Dog behavior legal expert, Richard Polsky, Ph.D. resides in Los Angeles and provides animal behavior expert witness consulting services to attorneys in Arizona.